porousspore3484/Always-Online/README.md

-# This project is open source you can host on repl.it which the project was made for so i recommend that
+# This project is open source you can host on repl.it which the project was made for so i recommend that you can host it where you want